 Human Rights Radio, launched in the spring of 2014, is an auditory platform that explores contemporary topics and issues in human rights, and includes edited talks from the Human Rights Project lectures series, interviews with leading human rights scholars, practitioners, activists, and artists, and stories from affiliated partners around the world.

-Human Rights Radio, through sound production and exploration, as well as through the radio broadcast itself, is also a space to think through radio in its various forms, from its early designation as ‘teaching machine,’ as an apparatus of speaking and listening, and as a global communications infrastructure governed by both national and international regulations.
+Human Rights Radio, through sound production and exploration, as well as through the radio broadcast itself, is also a space to think through radio in its various forms, from its early designation as ‘teaching machine,’ as an apparatus of speaking and listening, and as air waves (‘spectrum’) governed, in some way, by both national and international regulations everywhere in the world.

 Some of the topics we are currently exploring include thinking about how radio as a technology operates within the history of human rights; how radio, specifically, inflects our thinking about voice, intimacy and memory; and a closer examination of the ways in which complex narratives of violence are rendered in formats for radio broadcast.